 - It's also pretty common (although not universal, due to being cultural rather than religious) for the women to avoid exposing their stomachs or backs.

 - Ancient Minoan artwork depicts women walking around in outfits that cover their legs, but leave their breasts exposed.

 - Men of the Kapauku tribes of Papua New Guinea often wear nothing but penis-shafts, which will cover the penis (while often being comically oversized) but leave the testicles, buttocks and rest of the body exposed.

 - In some modern Southeast Asian countries, it is considered somewhat indecent for women to show their shoulders or neckline, but wearing extremely short shorts or skirts is perfectly fine.
 At the same time, men don't typically go topless as often as they do in the West.
 It is not uncommon to see t-shirts over swimsuits for both men and women.

 - This is essentially why nude or topless beaches are more common in Europe than the rest of the world (though opinions on nudity in other settings vary).

 - Until the early 20th century, it was considered indecent for women to have their hair loose, and for men to go outside without a jacket or other profession-appropriate cover for their shirt.
-It was even considered inappropriate for men to remove their jackets when indoors, expect for reasons like excessive heat.
+It was even considered inappropriate for men to remove their jackets when indoors, except for reasons like excessive heat.

 - As recently as the 1990s, one company in London was notorious for instantly firing any of its [male] employees caught in the main elevator without their jackets.